Applying to an acceleration program is easy, but competitive. VentureSpur and similar programs receive hundreds of applications each year.

 We typically admit companies to the accelerator and make a seed investment in return for 10% of the company.

-If you are admitted, your group will move to Oklahoma City or Dallas for the duration of the accelerator program.
+If you are admitted, your group will move to Dallas for the duration of the accelerator program.
 All startup teams must be nearby to the facility in which they are participating.
-Companies cannot commute into Oklahoma City or Dallas to participate in the program.
+Companies cannot commute into Dallas to participate in the program.
 Our experience tells us that being nearby to the accelerator during the program is critical to your startup’s success.

 Once you’re accepted, we’re on your team, even before you arrive!
 We will start helping you to prepare your company, prepare legal documents, get to know mentors, and find resources to kick off your accelerator program right.